-- New UC students receive information about their NetID via US Mail or in person, corresponding with the manner in which they register.
+- New University College (UC) students receive information about their NetID via US Mail or in person, corresponding with the manner in which they register.

-- Faculty and staff receive information about their NetID from their hiring department, as part of the process of becoming an employee of the University.
+- Faculty and staff receive information about activating their NetID from their hiring department, as part of the process of becoming an employee of Syracuse University.

 Who is eligible?

 - Faculty and staff (as defined by Human Resources)

 - Those with eligible sponsorship, other associates, spouses and/or dependents

 - Parents/Guardians who are provided a parent proxy account.

 Activating your NetID